TheSoftwareDesignLab/KrakenMobile/README.md

 ### Generate properties file

-The properties files should be a manually created json file with the following structure.
+The properties files should be a manually created JSON file with the following structure.

 ```json
 {